themaplelab/swan/README.md

 Run `build.sh` in the repo root.
 You can also run the nested `build.sh` scripts **from root** to build separate toolchain components.

 All toolchain components should now be available in `lib/`.
-If you want to make sure everything works, you can run run `./gradlew build` in `jvm/` and `./test.bash` in `tests/`.
+If you want to make sure everything works, you can run `./gradlew build` in `jvm/` and `./test.bash` in `tests/`.

 ------